 God’s inspired writings give spiritual light and guidance to mankind.
 The book of Proverbs describes this vital knowledge as revelation, saying, “Where there is no revelation, the people cast off restraint” (Proverbs 29:18).
 Another Bible translation of this verse adds additional emphasis: “Where there is no vision [spiritual guidance], the people perish” (King James Version).

 The apostles were witnesses to the power and glory of Jesus Christ, the Son of God.
-Having personally witnessed Jesus’ glory during His transfiguration, Peter explained that he and the other apostles did not follow fables devised by men (2 Peter 1:16-18), but had received “a more sure word of prophecy” (verse 19, KJV).
+For example, Peter (along with James and John) personally witnessed Jesus’ glory during His transfiguration.
+Because of this vision, Peter explained that “we did not follow cunningly devised fables” of men (2 Peter 1:16-18), but had received “the prophetic word confirmed” (verse 19).

 Continuing, Peter explained that “no prophecy of Scripture [inspired speaking or prediction of the future] is of any private interpretation” and that “prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (verses 20, 21).